 Single Sign-On (SSO) Integration Guide#

-This list of integration methods is not exhaustive.
-However, the strategies described below have been tested with the Gluu Server and are well understood by our support and development staff.
+The following page provides a number of integration strategies for the most common types of applications.
+This is not a totally exhaustive list of integration mechanisms and strategies.
+However, the mechanisms described below have been tested to work with the Gluu Server and are well understood by our support and development staff.

 Server Side Web Apps#

 Many applications are "server-side", meaning the web page displays content but most of the dynamic business logic resides on the web server.
 Two design patterns have emerged for securing server-side web applications: (1) use of web server filters and reverse proxies, and (2) leveraging OAuth2 directly in your application.
 Which approach to use depends on the trade-off between easier devops (option 1), and how deeply you want to integrate centralized security policies into your application (option 2).

 Web Server Filters#